Zywave/booster/src/_areas/introduction/getting-started/installing-packages.md

 Part of making utilization of Booster components effortless is packaging our components into two bundles that you can quickly embed in your application.
 The recommended way to use our components is to embed the bundles via the Zywave CDN, but you can also install them via Yarn or NPM for a more à la carte experience.

-When embedding via a CDN, these bundles are delivered as [ES modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules), and only work in modern browsers.

 Another advantage to loading these bundles via a CDN that can resolve npm tags is it allows us to push fixes/enhancements to your application without any deployment on your end.

 <docs-spacer size="small"></docs-spacer>

-<docs-note>All bundles are distributed as standard ES modules.
+<docs-note>All bundles are distributed as standard [ES modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) and only work in modern browsers.
 You must deliver or package these accordingly.</docs-note>

 <docs-spacer></docs-spacer>